 Understanding the effectiveness of current campaigns is the only way to improve digital marketing campaigns.
 The ROI of digital marketing is one of the most accurate ways to measure the success of promotion over time.
 This evaluation helps to link the success of your advertising to the results of your organization, which is often overlooked when conducting a marketing evaluation.

 It is important to remember that you need to identify measurable goals before you begin measuring the ROI of digital marketing.
 The metrics used to measure ROI depends on the purposes and the channels through which they are achieved.
-No matter what channel you use or how you measure your ROI, the key to improvement is continuous measurement and coordination.
+No matter what medium you use or how you measure your ROI, the key to improvement is continuous measurement and coordination.

 Improving the return on investment in digital marketing can be difficult.
 It is difficult to determine which areas of activity require coordination, including many events for digital marketing activities, not to mention all this data processing, especially if you do not know what to look for.